GSA/notifications-api/README.md

 We now need to install a database - this project uses PostgreSQL, and Homebrew requires a version number to be included with it when installing it:

-_NOTE: This project currently works with PostgreSQL version 15.x_
+_NOTE: This project currently works with PostgreSQL version 15.x; version 12.x is currently used in our hosted environments._

 ```sh
 brew install postgresql@15